What is an evangelist?

 Who can I contact if I am interested or have additional questions?

-If you have any questions about the evangelist training efforts, please contact Rev. Dr. Yohannes Mengsteab.
+If you have any questions about the evangelist training efforts, please contact Deaconess Noemi Guerra.

-Please complete the training application, sign, and mail to:
+Please complete the training application, sign it, and mail it to:

 Office of the President